hinthealth/replicator/README.md

     }
   });

-// Then call them in one of two ways var userFactory = Replicator.makeFactory('user') // Returns a function that can be called to produce a 'user' var user = userFactory() // returns {first_name: "Bruce, last_name: "Wayne", age: "15", has_card: false}
+// Then call it either by doing... var user = Replicator.build('user') // Just auto invokes makeFactory.

-or...
+// Or...
-var user = Replicator.build('user') // Just auto invokes makeFactory.
+var userFactory = Replicator.makeFactory('user') // Returns a function that can be called to produce a 'user' var user = userFactory() // returns a new default `user`.
+This also allows you to pass overrides as an object to the factory.

 ```

 ### Methods